-Adding to the merriment, the event will feature the presence of the one-and-only Santa Claus, available for photos that capture the magic of the season. a touch of warmth and and delectable sweets -Holiday season brings early deadlines The holiday season is upon us, bringing with it an accelerated press schedule for your local weekly newspaper.
-The deadline for next week's edition (Dec.
-7), Monday morning at 10 a.m., will mark the conclusion of business as usual for the remainder of the year.
-The submission deadline for any press releases and letters to the Editor intended for publication in the Dec.
-14 edition of The Baysider will be Wednesday, Dec.
-6 at 4 p.m.
-For the following week (Dec.
-21), the submission deadline will be Wednesday, Dec.
-13 at 10 a.m.
-For publication on Dec.
-28, submissions must be received no later than 10 a.m. on Tuesday, Dec.
-19. The deadline for our first edition of 2024, Jan.
-4, will be Friday, Dec.
-22 at 10 a.m.
-As always, submissions can be e-mailed to Editor Brendan Berube at brendan@salmonpress.news.
-The Baysider thanks our readers for their cooperation with our accelerated schedule, and wishes one and all a safe and happy holiday season. something to suit every attendees can support the local Cub Scout Pack 53 and Boy Scout Pack 53, as they'll be on-site selling wreaths, hot cider, and delicious donuts, adding SEE FAIR, PAGE A14 Golden Eagle, Timber Wolf boys bring home All-State honors Gilford's Hermann Defregger named Division III JV Coach of the Year REGION - Boys' soccer players from around the region were named to All-State teams at the conclusion of the fall season.
+Adding to the merriment, the event will feature the presence of the one-and-only Santa Claus, available for photos that capture the magic of the season. attendees Moreover, can support the local Cub Scout Pack 53 and Boy Scout Pack 53, as they'll be on-site selling wreaths, hot cider, and delicious donuts, adding a touch of warmth and SEE FAIR, PAGE A14 Golden Eagle, Timber Wolf boys bring home All-State honors Gilford's Hermann Defregger named Division III JV Coach of the Year BY JOSHUA SPAULDING Sports Editor REGION - Boys' soccer players from around the region were named to All-State teams at the conclusion of the fall season.
 In Division III, First Team honors went to Gilford defender Tristan Reinhold, midfielder Andrew McDonough and forward Tanner Keenan.
-Second Team honorees were Berlin goalie Haden Poulin, defenders Keegan Adams of Winnisquam and Brody Ennis of Belmont, midfielders Owen Waldron of Belmont and Haukur Karlsson of Gilford and forward TJ Locke of Prospect Honorable Mountain.

-ies Caleb Giovanditto of Gilford, Ben Gagnon of Belmont and Jaxson Mention went to goal- Embree of Belmont, defenders Ethan Capsalis of Prospect Mountain, Corey Silver of White Mountains and Jason Sweatt of Berlin, midfielder Micah Javalgi SEE ALL-STATE, PAGE A14
+Second Team honorees were Berlin goalie Haden Poulin, defenders Keegan Adams of Winnisquam and Brody Ennis of Belmont, midfielders Owen Waldron of Belmont and Haukur Karlsson of Gilford and forward TJ Locke of Prospect Mountain.
+Honorable Mention went to goal- Embree of Belmont, deies Caleb Giovanditto of Gilford, Ben Gagnon of Belmont and Jaxson fenders Ethan Capsalis of Prospect Mountain, Corey Silver of White Mountains and Jason Sweatt of Berlin, midfielder Micah Javalgi SEE ALL-STATE, PAGE A14